tldr-pages/tldr/pages/linux/dolphin.md

 # dolphin

-> Manage files and directories.
+> KDE's File manager to manage files and directories.
 > More information: <https://apps.kde.org/dolphin/>.

 - Launch the file manager: